gaoyifan/AirRelay/docs/api_protocol.md

 2. **Telegram Replies to SMS**:
    - Any reply within a topic is sent back to the original SMS sender
-   - System automatically extracts the target phone number from the topic
+   - The system automatically extracts the target phone number from the topic
-   - Text, photos, and audio can be converted to SMS format
+   - Replies are sent as SMS messages (text only).

 ## Cloudflare Workers KV API